ANCIENT ANIMAL ANECDOTES

 LAWRENCE, Richard.

-Likely first edition, dedicated ‘to the noblemen and gentlemen of the Quorn Hunt’.
+A sporting compendium, dedicated ‘to the noblemen and gentlemen of the Quorn Hunt’.
 Much unlike his earlier scholarly work on veterinary science, Lawrence’s Complete Farrier and British Sportsman is written for gentlemen and noblemen with an interest not in farriery but in fox-hunting, discussing both horses and hounds.
 The text is illustrated by plates, the majority decorative rather than diagrammatic, and accompanied by amusing anecdotes, including those relating to Philip Astley.
 Having begun his career a well educated advocate of the academic approach to the veterinary art, it is not known what drove Lawrence to write a work of popular farriery for huntsmen.

 Read more